slemire/slemire.github.io/_posts/2019-09-07-htb-writeup-bastion.md

 ### SMB share

-There is a SMB that I can Read/Write access to:
+There is a `Backups` SMB share that I have read and write to:
 ```
 # smbmap -u invalid -H 10.10.10.134
 [+] Finding open SMB ports....